weirdgloop/weirdgloop.org/pages/terms.md

 Weird Gloop Ltd. (the "Company") operate a number of websites and services (collectively known as the "Sites").
 By accessing or using the Sites, you indicate that you have read and agree to these Terms of Use (the "Agreement").
 We may change, modify, delete, or add parts of this Agreement at any time without notification.

-This Agremeent applies to anyone that uses our Sites, regardless of if you are a registered or unregistered user.
+This Agreement applies to anyone that uses our Sites, regardless of if you are a registered or unregistered user.
 In order to use our Sites, you must accept this Agreement, by either registering for a new account on our Sites or continuing to use the Sites.
 By agreeing to these Terms, you confirm that you are of a legal age, or have parental/legal guardian consent, to enter a binding contract with the Company, and comply with the terms in this Agreement.

 ### Usage
 In order to use some parts of our Sites, you may be required to register an account.
 You may not register an account on any of our Sites if you are prohibited to do so by law, or are under the age of 13.
 By registering for an account on any of our Sites, you agree to the terms of this Agreement and confirm that you are over the age of 13.